epiverse-trace/tutorials/index.md

 ![An overview of the tutorial topics](https://epiverse-trace.github.io/task_pipeline-minimal.svg)

 Each task has its own tutorial website.
 Task topics consist of one or more episodes.
-You can navigate to different episodes using the menu on the left hand side.

 ## Workshop overview